-Moving your finance systems to the cloud brings several benefits, including improved visibility of accounts and transactions across the organisation, quick and easy processes and greater scalability.
+Moving your finance systems to the cloud brings multiple benefits, including improved visibility of accounts and transactions across the organisation, quick and easy processes, and greater scalability.
 Adopting a cloud ERP or finance solution may also benefit your business in ways you hadn’t initially expected.
-Here are a handful of advantages and features that you may not have realised.
+Here are a handful of advantages and features which you may not have realised...

 1) Scaling up operations internationally

 Although improving visibility of finance and operations is likely to be the priority for your implementation, taking financial systems to the cloud can also help to future-proof your business should growth and international expansion be on the horizon.
 You can simply ‘switch on’ different territories as you scale up to help you streamline operations, comply with different tax requirements, and manage foreign currencies and languages.
 Having an effective cloud ERP solution in place when the time comes removes one less hurdle to expansion and helps you futureproof your investment to roll out operations smoothly across new territories.

 2) Your accounts department can work smarter, not harder

 Automating credits and collections management for instance, streamlines processes and allows you to increase accounts receivable turnover.
 This means that your accounts team can reallocate their time from these repetitive, manual tasks to more proactive areas to boost productivity.

 Moving your financial systems to the cloud can also mean you benefit from improved security if your ERP provider complies with data security certifications.
 With a cloud ERP network, monitoring and traffic analysis is quick and easy.
 The software as a service model and regular updates, ensures that your security is always up to date.

 4) OPEX not CAPEX